 You don’t have to settle for the average 9-to-5 job.
 Take the information above to get started on making music a bigger part of your life — and maybe even go from a side gig to a full-time career.
 Either way, becoming a music teacher is a great side gig to earn additional income as well as bringing musical joy to others.

-Be sure to check back next month for the second part in Desmond’s series: Side Gigs for Musicians: Become a Writer
+Be sure to check out the second part in Desmond’s series: Side Gigs for Musicians: Become a Writer